 The total number of orphans is the sum of maternal, paternal and double orphans.
 This definition differs from those commonly used by United Nations agencies and the Actuarial Society of South Africa (ASSA), where the definition of maternal and paternal orphans includes children who are double orphans.
-As the orphan definitions used here are mutually exclusive and additive, the figures differ from orphan estimates provided by the ASSA models.

-In 2012, there were approximately 3.54 million orphans in South Africa.
-This includes children without a living biological mother, father or both parents, and is equivalent to 19% of all children in South Africa.
-The total number of orphans has increased by 19% since 2002, with 560,000 more orphaned children in 2012 than in 2002.
+In 2012, there were approximately 3.37 million orphans in South Africa.
+This includes children without a living biological mother, father or both parents, and is equivalent to 18% of all children in South Africa.

+The total number of orphans has increased by 13% since 2002, with 380,000 more orphaned children in 2013 than in 2002.
+However, the rate of increase in orphaning has slowed in recent years, with a slight drop-off in the number of orphans since 2010/2011.

 Orphan numbers do not indicate the nature or extent of care that children are receiving.
 It is important to disaggregate the total orphan figures because the death of one parent may have different implications for children than the death of both parents.
-In particular, it seems that children who are maternal orphans are slightly more at risk of poorer outcomes than paternal orphans - for example, in relation to education.3
+In particular, it seems that children who are maternal orphans are at risk of poorer outcomes than paternal orphans - for example, in relation to education.3

 The vast majority (around 60%) of all orphans in South Africa are paternal orphans (with living mothers).
-In 2012, 3% of children were maternal orphans with living fathers, 12% were paternal orphans with living mothers, and a further 4% were recorded as double orphans.
-This means that 16% of children in South Africa did not have a living biological father and 8% did not have a living biological mother.
-The numbers of paternal orphans are high because of the higher mortality rates of men in South Africa, as well as the frequent absence of fathers in their children's lives (280,000 children have fathers whose vital status is reported to be "unknown").
+In 2013, 3% of children were maternal orphans with living fathers, 11% were paternal orphans with living mothers, and a further 4% were recorded as double orphans.
+This means that 15% of children in South Africa did not have a living biological father and 7% did not have a living biological mother.
+The numbers of paternal orphans are high because of the higher mortality rates of men in South Africa, as well as the frequent absence of fathers in their children's lives (1.4%, or 270,000 children have fathers whose vital status is reported to be "unknown", compared with only 0.2% or 34,000 children whose mothers' status is unknown).

-The number and proportion of double orphans has more than doubled since 2002 (from approximately 360,000 to 810,000), translating to an increase of two percentage points in double orphans in South Africa (2002: 2%; 2012: 4%).
+The number and proportion of double orphans has more than doubled since 2002 (from approximately 360,000 to 770,000), translating to an increase of two percentage points in double orphans in South Africa (2002: 2%; 2013: 4%).
 These increases are likely to be driven primarily by AIDS.
-Three provinces carry particularly large burdens of care for double orphans: 6% of children living in KwaZulu-Natal and the Eastern Cape have lost both parents.
-In the Free State, 7% of children have lost both parents.
+Three provinces carry particularly large burdens of care for double orphans: 6% of children living in KwaZulu-Natal have lost both parents.
+The proportion of children who have lost both parents in the Eastern Cape and the Free State is 5% and 7% respectively.